 • Keep in mind that there is no actual license issued by The State of California as a "Psychotherapist."
-This is a term used to convey the idea that someone provides psychotherapy.
-Psychotherapy (and thus the idea of a "psychotherapist" or someone who provides psychotherapy) is actually provided by persons of several licensed professions including Clinical Psychologists, Psychiatrists, Marriage & Family Therapists, Clinical Social Workers and Clinical Counselors.
+This is simply a term used to convey the idea that someone provides psychotherapy.
+Psychotherapy (and thus the idea of a "psychotherapist" or someone who provides psychotherapy) is actually provided by persons of several professions including Clinical Psychologists, Psychiatrists, Marriage & Family Therapists, Clinical Social Workers and Clinical Counselors.
 If you prefer to see an actual "Psychologist" make sure you get what you want.
-If you prefer to further insist upon seeing only a "Board-Certified Clinical Psychologist," make sure you get what you want as well (see above).
+If you prefer to further insist upon seeing only a "Board-Certified Clinical Psychologist," make sure you get what you want as well.
 It is well worth just a few extra minutes of your time to investigate the background, profession and training of someone you will be trusting with your very important personal issues.
 Be an informed consumer of psychological services because you deserve it!

 A personal word from Dr. Levine:

 "I have comfortable and private offices in Beverly Hills on Wilshire Blvd, close to the Westside, and at Cedars-Sinai Medical Tower in Los Angeles.
 I also provide online web-based video-chat sessions for those who cannot or prefer not coming to the office.
 When you phone, I will answer your call personally.
 I am concerned about insuring your total privacy and confidentiality and therefore you will never be forced to discuss your personal issues or leave your name or phone number with some unknown secretary, stranger, answering service or receptionist.
-Unlike some practices, you will also never be transferred to an associate or intern and, if required, internet (video/audio) visits can also be arranged.
-Please call my secure private line (323-250-2256) or email me personally at BHpsychologist@gmail.com to set up an appointment.
-I think you will find me really easy to speak with, compassionate and worthy of your trust.
+Unlike some practices, you will also never be transferred to an associate or intern.
+Please call me on my secure private line (323-250-2256) or email me personally at BHpsychologist@gmail.com to set up an appointment.
+I think you will find me easy to speak with, compassionate and worthy of your trust.
 I am here to help you!"

 JUST A FEW SAMPLE PUBLICATIONS BY DR. LEVINE: